jareddreyer/catalogue/README.md

 	  - [x] fix genre not filtering results
   - IMDB metadata specific
       - [ ]  check if IMDB metadata is old
-	    - [ ] save JSON result to local server
+	    - [x] save JSON result to local server
       - [x]  fix season links to IMDB
       - [x]  add IMDB ID field to insert/update form
       - [x]  and build cross reference checks to IMDB for metadata on movies that aren't labelled correctly
       - [x]  build ajax response to populate values from IMDB to database
   - Visual bugs
-      - [x] even out table column widths
+      - [x] even out table column widths (OBSOLETE)
       - [x] hide field text that is no necessary on movies e.g. "season(s):"
       - [x] build latest updates section
   - Insert Form
       - [x] allow editing of Source fields in edit mode of a title already in catalogue
-	  - [ ] get tagit "tags" for Seasons and Genre from DB so list doesn't become obsolete
+	  - [x] get tagit "tags" for Seasons and Genre from DB so list doesn't become obsolete

 ## Change log ##
     all changes listed under changelog.md